Back to Living Real Change

 “Unfortunately, prostate cancer typically produces no symptoms until it has metastasized, or spread throughout the body,” says Spencer Kozinn, M.D., a Piedmont urologic oncologist.
 “At that point, the disease is no longer curable, only treatable.
 For this reason, regular prostate-specific antigen (PSA) screening is of the utmost importance for detecting prostate cancer while it is localized to the prostate.”

-Research suggests that regular PSA screening can decrease the risk of death by prostate cancer by over 25 percent.
+Research suggests that regular PSA screening can decrease the risk of death from prostate cancer by over 25%.

-“This silent killer can be stopped by educating our patients and working with them to stop this disease before it needlessly takes another life,” says Dr. Kozinn.
+“This silent killer can be stopped by educating our patients and working with them to stop this disease before it needlessly takes another life,” Dr. Kozinn says.

 3. Hypertension